prazek/clang-extra/docs/clang-tidy/checks/misc-for-loop-iterator-invalidation.rst

 misc-for-loop-iterator-invalidation
 ==========================

-Find and flag suspicious method calls on objects iterated using C++11 for-range loop.
+Finds suspicious method calls on objects iterated using C++11 for-range loop.
 If such call can invalidate iterators then behaviour is undefined.